BasiliscX/BasiliscX/README.md

 # 💫 About Me:
-Hi 👋, I'm Guillermo Navarro<br>A passionate software developer from Argentina<br><br>🌱 I’m currently learning ASSOCIATE DEGREE IN PROGRAMMING | NATIONAL TECHNOLOGICAL UNIVERSITY - BACHELOR´S DEGREE UN DATA ANALYSIS AND MANAGEMENT | NATIONAL UNIVERSITY OF SAN LUIS<br><br>💬 Ask me about Typescript, Java, C++.<br><br>📄 Know about my experiences: I work in the development of APIs at UTN, which optimize the workflow by converting documentation to digital data.<br><br>⚡ Fun fact: I am usually the one who keeps the meetings focused on the proposed topics 📊, but also the one who invites you for a beer after the meeting. 🍻
+Hi 👋, I'm Guillermo Navarro<br>A passionate software developer from Argentina<br><br>🌱 I’m currently learning ASSOCIATE DEGREE IN PROGRAMMING | NATIONAL TECHNOLOGICAL UNIVERSITY - BACHELOR´S DEGREE UN DATA ANALYSIS AND MANAGEMENT | NATIONAL UNIVERSITY OF SAN LUIS<br><br>🔭 I’m currently working on [AdmiNotas App](https://score-automation-site.web.app/)<br><br>💬 Ask me about Typescript, Java, C++.<br><br>📄 Know about my experiences: I work in the development of APIs at UTN, which optimize the workflow by converting documentation to digital data.<br><br>⚡ Fun fact: I am usually the one who keeps the meetings focused on the proposed topics 📊, but also the one who invites you for a beer after the meeting. 🍻

+## Workteam!
+For customer developer visit [link](https://codecrackersdevs.vercel.app/)

 ## Portfolio
 Visit my portfolio in this [link](https://guillermo-navarro.vercel.app/)